fer96/100DaysOfSwift/project-09/notes.md

 ## Adding strokeBorder() support with InsettableShape

 * Swift strokes the inside of the circle rather than centering on the line.
+* InsettableShape.
+This is a shape that can be inset – reduced inwards – by a certain amount to produce another shape.

+## Transforming shapes using CGAffineTransform and even-odd fills

+* CGAffineTransform measures angles in radians rather than degrees
+* Rotating something then moving it does not produce the same result as moving then rotating

+## Enabling high-performance Metal rendering with drawingGroup()

+* __drawingGroup()__ modifier is helpful to know about and to keep in your arsenal as a way to solve performance problems when you hit them, but you should not use it that often.
+Adding the off-screen render pass might slow down SwiftUI for simple drawing